manaswita43/week8-poisoning/README.md

 CI runs sanity tests (sanity_test.py) on every push.

 **Note:** Please refer **results** folder to compare the comparisons of model run on different poisoned datasets.

+---

+## How to mitigate Poison attacks
+### 1. Outlier Detection Pre-Processing
+Use algorithms like:
+- Isolation Forest
+- DBSCAN
+- Local Outlier Factor
+These detect abnormal feature values before training.

+### 2. Use Robust Models
+Some models tolerate poisons better:
+- Random Forest
+- Gradient Boosting
+- RANSAC

+### 3. Increase Dataset Size
+When data quality drops, data quantity must increase.

+If noise = 10%,
+Need ~1.5x to 2x more samples to maintain performance.

+If noise = 50%,
+Need ~4x to 5x more clean samples.

+### 4. Differential Privacy During Training
+Bound the influence of individual samples.

+### 5. Monitor Data Drift
+Integrate tools such as:
+- EvidentlyAI
+- WhyLabs
+- Google Vertex AI Drift Detection

+### 6. Keep Raw Data in GCS and Run Data Validation
+Use GCP:
+- Tensorflow Data Validation
+- Great Expectations